Textbook: Bundling in the United States

 Another publishing industry practice that has been highly criticized is "bundling", or shrink-wrapping supplemental items into a textbook.
 Supplemental items range from CD-ROMs and workbooks to online passcodes and bonus material.
 Students often cannot buy these things separately, and often the one-time-use supplements destroy the resale value of the textbook.

-According to the Student PIRGs, the typical bundled textbook is 10%–50% more than an unbundled textbook, and 65% of professors said they "rarely" or "never" use the bundled items in their courses.
+According to the Student PIRGs, the typical bundled textbook costs 10%–50% more than an unbundled textbook, and 65% of professors said they "rarely" or "never" use the bundled items in their courses.

 A 2005 Government Accountability Office (GAO) Report in the United States found that the production of these supplemental items was the primary cause of rapidly increasing prices: